ShamarB/Interview-Prep-Java/README.md

 # Interview-Prep-Java
-All of the algorithms used to prep for those persky coding interviews
+All of the algorithms used to prep for those pesky coding interviews

 Everything is broken down into sections.